aaronEnyetu/folding_cardboard_threejs/Threejs-folding-cardboard-box-tutorial-master/README.md

 # On-Scroll Folding Cardboard Box

-Demo for the tutorial on how to create a 3D cardboard box that folds and unfolds on scroll using Three.js and the GSAP ScrollTrigger.
+Demo for the 3D cardboard box that folds and unfolds on scroll using Three.js and the GSAP ScrollTrigger.

 ![Box preview](./preview/box-preview.gif)